One of the most essential baby products ALL parents have to buy is diapers.

 2. Babyganics Ultra Absorbent Diapers

-This diaper isn’t as natural as bamboo ones, but it’s our pick for the best non-bamboo natural diaper on this list.
+This diaper isn’t as natural as bamboo ones, but it’s my pick for the best non-bamboo natural diaper on this list.

 This diaper is dye-free, chlorine-free, lotion-free, and fragrance-free.
 For those with babies that have latex allergies, this is latex-free too!

 The bulk of these diapers are made of plastic that’s coated with their NeoNourish Seed Oil Blend of tomato, sunflower, cranberry, black cumin, and raspberry seed oils.

 Babyganics doesn’t make it clear what the benefits of these seed oils are.
 Although knowing seed oil, it should help make the diaper feel more NATURAL and GENTLE on the baby’s skin.

 For its absorbent core, Babyganics uses traditional SAP (super-absorbent polymer) that’s present in all disposable diapers.

 They also use TCF, so you don’t have to worry about toxic substances like chlorine and dioxins.

 The fit of these diapers is also supposedly great because of their soft and stretchy sides.
 This makes it better at preventing leaks, and it’s great for the comfort of your baby too!